Ram 1500 vs GMC Sierra 1500 2026: Which Full-Size Truck Wins?

 Ride and on-road dynamics

-This is Ram's clearest advantage.
-The Ram 1500 is the only full-size half-ton truck to offer a coil-spring rear suspension standard — most trucks use leaf springs.
-The practical effect is meaningful: the Ram absorbs road imperfections and light bumps noticeably better than the Sierra, F-150, or Silverado at highway speeds.
-The optional Active-Level 4C air suspension further adjusts ride height and firmness through five modes and is the best suspension system available in any half-ton truck.
+This is Ram's clearest advantage, and the thing I notice within a mile.
+The Ram 1500 is the only full-size half-ton with a coil-spring rear standard — most trucks use leaf springs — and it soaks up bumps noticeably better than the Sierra, F-150, or Silverado at highway speed.
+The optional Active-Level 4C air suspension adjusts height and firmness across five modes and is, to my hands, the best suspension in any half-ton.

 Powertrain

-Verdict on powertrain: Sierra wins on maximum tow capacity and diesel power output.
-Ram wins on the refined HEMI V8 experience and eTorque's city-driving torque advantage.
+Verdict on powertrain: Sierra on max tow and diesel power; Ram on the refined HEMI and eTorque's city torque.

 Interior and technology

-Both trucks target the premium tier, but they approach it differently.
-Ram's REL (Ram Exterior of Luxury) interior — available on Laramie and above — uses real leather, wood trim, and premium stitching that rivals the Lincoln Navigator at half the price.
-The 12-inch or available 14.5-inch Uconnect 5 system is the best infotainment interface in the full-size truck segment: fast, intuitive, and responsive.
+Both target the premium tier differently.
+Ram's upper-trim interiors (Laramie and up) use real leather, wood, and stitching that rival a Lincoln Navigator at half the price, and the 12-inch or available 14.5-inch Uconnect 5 is the best infotainment in the full-size class — fast, intuitive, responsive.

-The Sierra's Denali interior is excellent and features real materials, a panoramic sunroof, and the 15-inch diagonal infotainment screen.
-The MultiPro tailgate is unique: six configurations including a work step, a load-stop position, and an inner gate that creates a standing-height work surface.
-The RAM tailgate is more traditional.
+The Sierra's Denali cabin is excellent too, with real materials, a panoramic roof, and a 15-inch screen.
+Its trump card is the MultiPro tailgate — six configurations including a work step, a load stop, and a standing-height work surface.
+The Ram's tailgate is more traditional.

-Verdict on interior: Tie — Ram wins on cabin refinement and infotainment usability; Sierra wins on the MultiPro tailgate's functionality.
+Verdict on interior: Tie — Ram on cabin refinement and infotainment; Sierra on the MultiPro tailgate.

 Reliability and resale